JaMes-pong/viewITMovieWebsite-php-v1.0/.readme/readme.txt

 ______________________________

- DIT4202 Assignment
  ViewIT movie rating website
 ___________________________________________________________________________________________________________________________

 readme.txt

-ViewIT website develop by Chan Wai Pong James 180609303
+ViewIT website develop by James Chan

 This readne file contains how to start to use this website.
 ___________________________________________________________________________________________________________________________